UoB-COMSM0110/2024-group-3/docs/report/evaluation.md

           }

 ### Enemy Snake Tests
-Test to make sure that the cell the enemy snake will move to exists, is within bounds and isn't the player snake :
+Test to make sure that the cell the enemy snake will move to exists, is within bounds, and isn't the player snake:

           assert bestMove != null;
           assert bestMove.x >= 1 && bestMove.x <= 100;